mapbender/mapbender-workshop/MIGRATION_GUIDE.md

 Migration to Mapbender 3.2
 ==========================

-You can migrate older Mapbender installations to Mapbendr 3.2.
+You can migrate older Mapbender installations to Mapbender 3.2.

 Check the [Mapbender Update process](https://doc.mapbender.org/en/installation/update.html).